Toruitas/validator_balance/README.md

 0. `cd ~` (if using a different directory, you'll ahave to adjust the service files)
 1. `git clone https://github.com/Toruitas/validator_balance.git && cd validator_balance`
 2. `pipenv install`
-3. Export environment variables for COINBASE_API_KEY, COINBASE_SECRET, SENDGRID_API_KEY, and TO_EMAIL
+3. Export environment variables for COINBASE_API_KEY, COINBASE_SECRET, SENDGRID_API_KEY, and TO_EMAIL.
+You can put them into a `.env` file in /validator_balance and pipenv will load them automatically as part of `pipenv run`
+4. Add your validators to `validator_balance.py`.
+Sorry, max of 10.
-4. `pipenv run python validator_balance.py`
+5. `pipenv run python validator_balance.py`
-5. (new shell) `pipenv run python daily_email.py`
+6. (new shell) `pipenv run python daily_email.py`
-6. If they run succesfully, go ahead and make the service files.
+7. If they run succesfully, go ahead and make the service and cron files.

-Copy and paste this in the terminal to create the file for validator_balance.py:
+8. Copy and paste this in the terminal to create the service file for `validator_balance.py` (you might want to make sure the formatting is correct first, use `nano`):
 ```
 cat > $HOME/validator_balance.service << EOF
 [Unit]